ZilanBshaShaik/github-actions/gh-by-techtrapture/video-1/video-1-notes.md

 What are Github actions?
-Ans:- Github actions is continuous integration and continuous delivery {CI/CD} platform built directly on Github.
+Ans:- Github actions are continuous integration and continuous delivery {CI/CD} platform built directly on Github.
 It allows you to automate various task within your software development workflow.